ryanlid/gatsby-starter-netlify-cms/src/pages/index.md

     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: 221212A green cup of a coffee on a wooden table
     image: /img/products-grid2.jpg
   image3:
-    alt: Coffee beans
+    alt: Coffee beans122
     image: /img/products-grid1.jpg
 ---